jnthas/mariobros-clock/index.md

   <span slot="not-allowed">Ah snap, you are not allowed to use this on HTTP!</span>
 </esp-web-install-button>

+The first time you run it, you need to configure the WiFi, for that connect to the **"Clockwise-Wifi"** access point with the password _12345678_ via your smartphone or laptop, click "Configure WiFi" and select your AP, put in your password and your timezone and save.
+Then the clock can connect to an NTP server to get the correct time.
+It is important to use a 2.4GHz WiFi, it will not work on 5G.

 <script>
   // preload bg images
   var img1 = new Image();